louisDBZ/2014_P1/README.md

 # 2014_P1

 This repo has been created in 2014.
-Many of my little small scripts will be upload to this repo.
+Many of my small scripts will be uploaded to this repo.

 - notebook data cleaner
+- Kindle note caster